ticketengine/docs/backoffice/event.md

 ## Access
 The access tab is used to define one or more access types.
-An access type described where a customer has access to and under what conditions a customer can access the event.
+An access type describes where a customer has access to and under what conditions a customer can access the event.

 ![alt text][accesss_details]